 by Robert Probert

-(Finishing.com has sold 700+ copies without a single return request)
+(How good is it?
+Finishing.com has sold over 700 copies without a single return request)

 A. Does a part smear after the dye step?
 If it does not, then your seal is not at the proper concentration or more likely, is at the wrong pH.James Watts